 Sally Younger has memories of her friends singing "Younger than Springtime" as they walked past!
 She found herself in the 1959 and 1964 photograhs and her sister in the 1955 photo.
 Memories of chocolate sponge pudding and chocolate custard.
 She loved studying Shakespeare with Mrs. Rye and recalling how she always leaned forward slightly when she spoke to her and so she had to lean ever so slightly backwards.
 Fellow class mates were Diane Morgan Jones, April Miller, Margaret Guppy, Gillian Earl, Pamela Whelan and Rosemary Cook (with whom she is still in touch), She lives in Essex.

-Jacqueline Rivers - Krysia Roguski - Elizabeth Rook - Nicola Rudd - Hilary Saunders - Glenda Savage - Carole Schaefer - Jennifer Searle - Pauline Simkins - Hilary Sparks - Kathleen Steadman - Pauline Teare - Sandra Terek - Aileen Thomas - Paula Thompson - Brenda Thorndyke - Penny Tregoning - Judith Tregunna - Julie Trollope - Holly Towler - Gillian Townsend - Mary Wackerel - Alexandra Wallace - Margaret Wallace - Leone Walters - Hilary Ward - Rosalind Ward - Susan Warner - Kathryn Watson - Elaine Wax - Gillian Weir - Pamela Whelan - Caroline Williams - Christine Wimlett - Caroline Wood - Angela Yates.
+Yvonne Renouf - Jacqueline Rivers - Krysia Roguski - Elizabeth Rook - Jill Rothnie - Nicola Rudd - Valerie Russell - Hilary Saunders - Glenda Savage - Carole Schaefer - Jennifer Searle - Joy Shelland - Pauline Simkins - Pamela Smith - Hilary Sparks - Kathleen Steadman - Pauline Teare - Sandra Terek - Aileen Thomas - Paula Thompson - Brenda Thorndyke - Penny Tregoning - Judith Tregunna - Rosemary Timbrell - Julie Trollope - Holly Towler - Gillian Townsend - Mary Wackerel - Alexandra Wallace - Margaret Wallace - Leone Walters - Hilary Ward - Rosalind Ward - Susan Warner - Kathryn Watson - Elaine Wax - Gillian Weir - Pamela Whelan - Caroline Williams - Christine Wimlett - Caroline Wood - Valerie Worsley - Angela Yates.

 Return to Front Page or return to the Heathfield Digest